Skip to main content

 This group recently received presentations on research from the Thames Valley study and from parent perspectives which will help inform the development of materials.

 The group may need to reach out to additional stakeholder groups and individuals to gather more information and conduct user testing of draft resources.
-Draft patient and professional information materials will be brought to the partnership board for comment in due course.
+Draft parent and professional information materials will be brought to the partnership board for comment in due course.

 A workshop will be held on 26 November when the Sheffield Centre for Health and Related Research (ScHARR) will present interim results from the new modelling study it is developing on SMA screening for the UK context.
 Feedback from this workshop will inform the model’s assumptions and parameters.